dfinity/ICRC/ICRCs/ICRC-97/ICRC-97.md

 The standard is designed to allow for multiple assets with different data types with various purposes.
 Where additional asset purposes and attribute display types can be standardized in ICRC-97 extensions.

+A list of asset purposes and attribute display types are defined in ICRC-97 to the minimum needed for wallets and marketplaces to display NFTs.

 ## Extending the ICRC-7 Standard with Token Metadata

 The [`icrc7_token_metadata`](https://github.com/dfinity/ICRC/blob/main/ICRCs/ICRC-7/ICRC-7.md#icrc7_token_metadata)